 I’ve been thinking a bit about the “one glass of wine won’t hurt” syndrome.
-For me, it was the final rationalization that I had to kick out the door to stay sober.
-Over the years that I’ve participated in an online community of people trying to stop drinking and stay alcohol-free, I have seen so many brilliant posts from people who have months or years of peaceful sobriety behind them and then fall in the “ one glass won’t hurt “ hole.
+For me, that was the final rationalization that I had to kick out the door to stay sober.
+Over the years that I’ve participated in an online community of people trying to stop drinking and stay alcohol-free, I have seen so many brilliant posts from people who have months or years of satisfied sobriety behind them, and then fall in the one glass won’t hurt hole.
 Their honest brave posts, sharing back to the community that they slipped or slid and are having trouble gaining traction again, will always help to keep me from complacency.

-If there was a test for “ alcoholism” …like a blood test or a brain scan that proved beyond a shadow of a doubt that some of us cannot drink without sliding down the rabbit hole to hell than things would be much easier.
+If there was a test for “alcoholism”, like a blood test or a brain scan that proved beyond a shadow of a doubt that some of us cannot drink without sliding down the rabbit hole to hell — then things would be much easier.
 We could walk into a bar with a friend, blow into a tube, and the bartender could say……

 “ Nope sorry, none for you.
 Your friend here can go ahead and drink himself blotto but you have the Disease, Enjoy your tonic and lime! ”

-But the problem is that there is still a really active debate going on over whether alcoholism/ addiction is really a disease or a genetic tendency or just a saturation point that overachievers will eventually reach if they drink.
+But the problem is that there is still an active debate over whether alcoholism a thing.
+Is alcohol addiction a disease or a genetic tendency or just a saturation point that overachievers will eventually reach if they drink.
 For those of us who do not adopt the label alcoholic and all that goes with it, we have to find our own way.
 We have to own our own truth.

 It can take a long time for us to get over the “one glass won’t hurt” syndrome because everywhere we look we see people drinking.
 If we have a tragic or stressful experience well-meaning friends and family offer us a drink to calm our nerves.
 If we’ve been sober for a while our friends are often the first to suggest that we’re all better now and should be able to join them for a beer or two.
 It really is hard as hell to stick to sobriety.